framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 Infliction |
 Insomnia the Ark |
 Intruders: Hide and Seek" |
-Journey to the Savage Planet | Console isn't available.
+Journey to the Savage Planet |
 Jumanji The Video Game |
 Jump Force (limited) |
 Killsquad |